Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/fido2/preregistration-entra.rst

     .. figure:: ./images/prereg-entra/terminal.png
         :alt: App home

-Follow :ref:`passwordless-login` for signing in with this newly pre-registered nitrokey.
+Follow `Sample login to Microsoft with Nitrokey <passwordless-microsoft#sample-login-to-microsoft-with-the-nitrokey-fido2>`__ for signing in with this newly pre-registered nitrokey.

 Verification
 ------------